CGJennings/se3docs/docs/um-plugin-catalogue.md

 ### Third-party catalogues

 Developers can create their own private catalogues.
-To display a private catalogue's listings, paste its base URL into the address bar at the top of the dialog and press **Enter**.
+To display a private catalogue's listings, paste its base URL into the address bar at the top of the dialog and press <kbd>Enter</kbd>.
 Private catalogues can be prepared using the catalogue tools (see above).

 ### Clearing cached listings

 The standard catalog is cached for a few hours to prevent excessive downloading.
-This rarely causes problems, but you can bypass the cache by clicking in the address bar and pressing **Enter**.
+This rarely causes problems, but you can bypass the cache by clicking in the address bar and pressing <kbd>Enter</kbd>.